Explore the garden at Claremont

 Inside this small 19th century building you'll find traditional toys, games and dressing up.

-The Belvedere Tower will be open on Saturday 7 and Sunday 8 September from 2-4 pm offering spectacular panoramas over 15 miles of Surrey landscape.
+The Belvedere Tower is open on selected weekends throughout the year, offering spectacular panoramas over 15 miles of Surrey landscape.

 Queen Victoria used to play at Claremont when she was a child, and so can you.
 Our play area offers safe, fun and interactive activities for children, with climbing walls, ladders and slides inspired by the amphitheatre, Belisle and Belvedere Tower.

 We've re-imagined the Duke of Newcastle's nine-pins bowling alley in miniature for you to enjoy.

 - Camellia Terrace: Once the site of Prince Leopold's large heated greenhouse, our nationally important collection of camellias now blooms in a beautiful display between December and mid-May.

 - Grotto: When formal gardens went out of style in the mid-1700s, a cascade was replaced with these three caves, designed to appear natural and precarious.

 - Animal statues: Before the island was added, an obelisk and three statues stood at the centre of the lake.
 Today the obelisk is gone, but the statues can be found on the path up to the Camellia Terrace.

 - Ha-ha: Instead of spoiling the view with a fence, landscapers in the eighteenth century had a novel way of stopping livestock getting into the pleasure grounds - a hidden wall in a ditch known as a ha-ha.